-PART THREE - C DASS Month ily Budgeting Wor ksheet
+PART THREE - CDASS Monthly Budgeting Worksheet

-Monthly Allocation:]

-Total amount available for Attendant support services.
-Must identify 1

-at least two Attendant ts.
-Rate of pay and total cost m ıust be e listed for 1
+Monthly Allocation: Total amount available for Attendant support services.
+Must identify at least two Attendants.
+Rate of pay and total cost must be listed for all primary Attendants.
+1

-all primary Attendant is. -

 Attendant Attendant's Hourly Rate Your Cost Per Hour Hours Per Week Total Per Week

 X = a.

 X = b.

 X = c.

 X = d.

-X =
+X = e.

-X = f
+X = f.

-Attendant Care Wa Add (a) through (f) iges Per Week Total 2
+Attendant Care Wa Add (a) through (f) ges Per Week Total 2

-Attendant Care Wa ages Per Mont h Total 1,

-Multiply Weekly To tal (Box 2) by 4.3 (average we eks i n a month) 3
+Attendant Care Was Multiply Weekly Tot tal (Box 2) by 4 4.3 (average we , 3

-Refer to the FMS "C •

-employer of their CDA -

-includes paying overting in a single shift.
-You in

-time dependent on you

-training please contact •

-the Colorado Departm ent of Labor.

-Managing your CDA 0 0 - -

-Monthly Member Ex keeping on track and • ' / • - •

-portal through your

-individual FMS provi - -
+Refer to the FMS "Cost to You" table in section 2 of the CDASS manual.
+Participants in CDASS are the employer of their CDASS Attendants and are required to comply with the Fair Labor Standards Act.
+This includes paying overtime rates to CDASS Attendants who work more than 40 hours in one week or over 12 hours in a single shift.
+You may contact your FMS provider about your payroll tax rates.
+SUTA rates may change over time dependent on your history with Unemployment Claims as an employer.
+For additional information or training please contact Consumer Direct Colorado.
+Additional information on overtime is also available through the Colorado Department of Labor.
+Managing your CDASS allocation and budgeting is an ongoing task.
+Your FMS provider will provide a

+Monthly Member Expenditure Statement (MMES) that will show what you have spent to assist you with keeping on track and within your monthly allocation each month.
+You also have access to an on-line portal through your FMS provider to help check budget utilization.
+You will need to work with your individual FMS provider for assistance with completing time-sheets correctly.

-PART FOUR - Sig maturas
+PART FOUR - Signatures

-FARI FOUR - Sig Znatures

-Plan Effective Date :
+Plan Effective Date:

-Member / Author ized Representa itive Signature • Date
+Member / Authori zed Representa itive Signature • Date •

-Case Manager Sig Date

-Case Manager Sig znature Date
+Case Manager Sig ;nature Date